humbug/humbug/README.md

 ./humbug.phar self-update
 ```

-Note: This will mean that fixes may take longer to reach your version, but there's
+Note: Using a phar means that fixes may take longer to reach your version, but there's
-more assurance that of having a stable development version.
+more assurance of having a stable development version.
 The public key is
 downloaded only once.
 It is re-used by self-update to verify future phar releases.

+### Composer

-Due to Humbug's dependencies being pegged to recent versions, adding Humbug to your
+Due to Humbug's dependencies being pegged to recent versions, adding Humbug to
 composer.json may give rise to conflicts.
-The above two methods if installation are
+The above two methods of installation are
 preferred where this occurs.

+Humbug currently works on PHP 5.4 or greater.

 Usage
 -----